1. Home

 The 2025 MTA Operating Budget, approved by the Board in December 2024, assumed a fare and toll increase would occur in March 2025.
 The MTA is delaying the fare and toll increase to January 2026 to align with the launch of full tap-and-go on subways and buses.

-Proposed changes to New York City Transit fares
+Changes to New York City Transit fares

-• The express bus base fare would increase from $7 to $7.25.
-The reduced fare would increase from $3.50 to $3.60.
+• The express bus base fare will increase from $7 to $7.25.
+The reduced fare will increase from $3.50 to $3.60.

 • Because express buses travel greater distances than local buses and use the highway network to connect neighborhoods lacking transit access to Manhattan, New York City Transit provides coach buses and charges a higher fare than local buses.

-• The Single Ride ticket would increase from $3.25 to $3.50.
+• The Single Ride ticket will increase from $3.25 to $3.50.

-• The fee for a new OMNY card would increase to $2 when the MetroCard is no longer accepted for fare payment later in 2026.
+• The fee for a new OMNY card will increase to $2 when the MetroCard is no longer accepted for fare payment later in 2026.
 OMNY cards are more durable and last for up to 5 years.

-Proposed changes to LIRR and Metro-North fares
+Changes to LIRR and Metro-North fares

-See proposed fare tables for LIRR.
+See fare tables for LIRR.

-See proposed fare tables for Metro-North.
+See fare tables for Metro-North.

-Proposed changes to NYCT, LIRR, and Metro-North fare policies
+Changes to NYCT, LIRR, and Metro-North fare policies

 Fare policies on subways and buses